watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 `ifconfig` can also be used to disable or enable an interface.

-To disable the `eth0` interface, you can use the following command:
+To disable the `lo` interface, you can use the following command:

 ```
-sudo ifconfig eth0 down
+sudo ifconfig lo down
 ```

 Use `ifconfig` to verify that the interface is down.